 Geonetwork is an open source catalogue application to manage spatially referenced resources.
 It provides powerful metadata editing and search functions, as well as an embedded interactive web map viewer.
 It is currently used in numerous Spatial Data Infrastructure initiatives across the world.
 "GeoNetwork has been developed to connect spatial information communities and their data using a modern architecture, which is at the same time powerful and low cost, based on the principles of Free and Open Source Software (FOSS) and International and Open Standards for services and protocols (a.o. from ISO/TC211 and OGC)".

-Geonetwork is targeted as a researcher-orientated metadata solution.
+Geonetwork is targeted as a researcher-oriented metadata solution.
 Deployments of Geonetwork should couple it with a repository for storing the data described by the metadata; the standard implementation includes data storage, but is not very robust.
 Oracle is commonly used, but PostgreSQL and MySQL have both been used successfully.

 Geonetwork has been implemented by a number of Australian public sector agencies, with enhancements.
 In particular, the BlueNet MEST is an enhanced version of GeoNetwork 2.2.
 Amongst other things, these enhancements provide support for the profiles of the AS/NZS-19115 geographic metadata standard - Marine Community Profile (MCP).